JusSn/Test-Python/python/README.txt

 PYTHON 2.7

+For Rice University's Python courses

+Asteroid Attack 2 is of my own design
-Developed in CodeSkulptor by Rice University's Scott Rixner
+CodeSkulptor framework by Rice University's Scott Rixner

-All projects are open source.

 To run: